jbrzozoski/Sparkplug/client_libraries/javascript/sparkplug-client/README.md

         versions and removed bytebuffer as a dependency.
 * 3.1.0 Added support for payload compression/decompression with DEFLATE
         and Gzip algorithms, added logging with Winston to replace console logging, and other minor bug fixes.
+Moved sparkplug payload libraries to their own project and updated dependecies.

 ## License